marzeq/WhyActionBar/README.md

-for a guild smp, nothing special. made in an evening, dont judge my code
+for a guild smp, nothing special.<br>
+made in an evening, dont judge my code

 deps: